PowerShellEmpire/PowerTools/PowerUp/README.md

-    Get-UnattendedInstallFiles      -   finds remaining unattended installation files Get-Webconfig                   -   checks for any encrypted web.config strings Get-ApplicationHost             -   checks for encrypted application pool and virtual directory passwords Invoke-CheckLocalAdmin          -   checks if the user is effectively a local administrator
+    Get-UnattendedInstallFiles      -   finds remaining unattended installation files Get-Webconfig                   -   checks for any encrypted web.config strings Get-ApplicationHost             -   checks for encrypted application pool and virtual directory passwords

 ## Helpers:
     Invoke-AllChecks                -   runs all current escalation checks and returns a report